nethacker/scalable-ubuntu-flask-gunicorn-nginx/README.md

 * Creating a directory structure for our test application named app01
 * Leverage virtualenv to install Python3 packages in a virtual environment.
-* Install gunicorn for as a webserver, flask microframework, setproctitle for ps friendly name
+* Install gunicorn a webserver, flask a microframework, setproctitle for process friendly name
 * Copy test application app01 to appropriate location from repo hierarchy
 * Copy test application app01 gunicorn webserver config to appropriate location from repo hierarchy